ChrisBoyce886/Project3/README.md

 ## Demonstration gif:

-* This gif demonstrates how to sign up, log in, seacrh for a location, it shows the results for Charlotte, NC, and finally this gif demonstrates how to view each trail information which inlcudes a trail decription, rating, difficulty, trail distance, and a map.
+* This gif demonstrates how to sign up, log in, and search for a location.
+This example displays the results for Charlotte, NC and demonstrates how to view each trails specific information which inlcudes a description, rating, difficulty, distance, and a map.

 ![Earth-Trek](client/public/earth-trek.gif "earthtrek.gif")